 Anna Dalassena’s affiliation with the Komnenos family began when she married John Komnenos, a powerful lord in the Byzantine Empire who, unfortunately for his wife, was a content man who felt no need to climb any higher in the imperial hierarchy.
 John’s complacency was so complete that when his extremely ill brother, Emperor Isaac Komnenos (r.
 1057-1059), literally handed him the imperial throne, John Komnenos declined the offer.
 Anna Dalassena watched in horror as the crown passed over her husband and fell to Constantine X Doukas (r.
 1059-1067).
 Anna would have a life-long grudge against the Doukas family because of this incident.

 In 1067, Constantine X Doukas, and Anna Dalassena’s husband, John Komnenos, both met their deaths.
-Anna, now the matriarch of the Komnenos family, would spend the next fourteen years navigating through enough audacious court drama to fill an HBO miniseries, but will try to keep it brief.
+Anna, now the matriarch of the Komnenos family, would spend the next fourteen years navigating through enough audacious court drama to fill a TV miniseries, but we will try to keep it brief.
 Here is a taste of what happened: Constantine’s widow, Eudokia, became regent of the Byzantine Empire while her son, Michael VII Doukas, grew to adulthood.
 Instead of remaining a single widow, she married a general named Romanos IV Diogenes (r.
 1067-1071) and named him the new emperor.
 While most of the empire disapproved of Romanos, Anna Dalassene supported the new imperial couple, if only to harm the Doukas family.
 Nevertheless, Romanos IV was captured by the Turks in the 1071 Battle of Manzikert, allowing Michael VII Doukas (r.
 1071-1078) to take the throne.
 For her support of the now blinded and executed Romanos, Anna Dalassena was momentarily exiled, but quickly returned and was restored to a favorable position in the empire.

 The drama continued when Emperor Michael VII abdicated to become a monk, leaving the throne to the elderly Emperor Nikephoros III Botaneiates (r.
 1078-1081).
 Awkwardly, Maria Doukas of Alania, who was the former wife of Michael VII (now a monk), agreed to marry the new emperor, likely hoping her son, Constantine Doukas, would become the next heir.
 Yet, things did not go according to plan—Botaneiates wanted to crown his nephew as his heir, instead of Maria’s son.
 Fortunately for Empress Maria Doukas, her elderly husband was a poor leader, and she had a lot of upstarts and rebels that she could throw her support behind.
 She eventually sided with Anna Dalassena’s sons, Isaac and Alexios Komnenos, who had been making names for themselves by fighting foreign armies and rebels.